Supreme Court extends brief pause on abortion pill ruling

 Alito’s order is procedural and briefly keeps the status quo until the high court can decide whether to pause the remaining portions of Kacsmaryk’s decision from going into effect, until the 5th Circuit issues its ruling on the administration’s appeal.

-Alito can technically act on the administration’s emergency request alone, although major applications like this one are typically referred to the full court.
+Alito can technically act on the administration’s emergency request alone, though major applications like this one typically are referred to the full court.

 If the Supreme Court declines to extend the pause after Friday, the Justice Department has warned of “chaos.”